California E-Bike Legislation Update: Why AB 1942 Failed and What SB 1167 Could Change

 AB 1942: The E-Bike Accountability Act

-Introduced by Rebecca Bauer-Kahan, AB 1942 would require:
+Introduced by Assemblymember Rebecca Bauer-Kahan, AB 1942 would have required:

-• An Electric Bicycle Registration Fund to manage revenues and enforcement
+- An Electric Bicycle Registration Fund to support administration and enforcement

-Supporters say the bill is meant to help law enforcement distinguish lawful electric bicycles from illegal ones.
+Supporters said the bill would help law enforcement distinguish legal e-bikes from illegal vehicles.

-A more recent proposal, SB 1167, authored by Catherine Blakespear, takes a different tack.
+SB 1167, authored by Senator Catherine Blakespear, takes a different approach.

-• Tighter definitions of what counts as an “electric bicycle” reaffirm that e-bikes must have pedals and motors of 750 watts or less
+- Clarifying that legal e-bikes must have fully operable pedals and motors of 750 watts or less

-• Explicit prohibitions on advertising or selling motor-driven cycles or mopeds as e-bikes
+- Prohibiting the advertising or sale of motor-driven cycles and mopeds as e-bikes

-• Rules clarifying that off-highway electric motorcycles are subject to off-highway vehicle identification and certification requirements
+- Clarifying that off-highway electric motorcycles remain subject to existing off-highway vehicle requirements

-Supporters, including CalBike, Streets For All, Streets Are For Everyone, and PeopleForBikes, argue this approach targets the real safety issue without burdening lawful e-bike riders.
+Supporters, including CalBike, Streets For All, Streets Are For Everyone, and PeopleForBikes, say SB 1167 addresses the root cause of confusion without imposing unnecessary burdens on people riding legal e-bikes.

 California’s Approach vs. New Jersey